 Diseases and traits that are associated with the variant of interest are shown on this page.
 The sources of these associations are listed in the second column and include:

 - ClinVar (Variants of clinical significance from ClinVar): http://www.ncbi.nlm.nih.gov/clinvar/

 - dbGaP (The database of Genotypes and Phenotypes): http://www.ncbi.nlm.nih.gov/gap

 - GIANT (Genetic Investigation of ANthropometric Traits ): http://www.broadinstitute.org/collaboration/giant/index.php/Main_Page

 - MAGIC (Meta-Analyses of Glucose and Insulin-related traits Consortium): http://www.magicinvestigators.org/

 - Orphanet (The portal for rare diseases and drugs): http://www.orpha.net/

 - UniProt http://www.uniprot.org/

-The reported gene comes directly from the specific study, as do the most associated allele and P value.
+The reported gene comes directly from the specific study, as do the associated allele, P value, odds ratio and beta coefficient (if available).
 These are genes that were reported in the paper as being associated with this GWAS variant- see the PubMed link.

 Quality data is indicated by gold and silver stars.
 Find out more about this quality annotation and clinical significance in this help page.